edith141/MD-CHOICE/README.md

 ## The loss function for CHOICE

 #### Cross Entropy ( w/ sigmoid).
 CE is, in a way, measure of surprise.
-Like how surprised are we seeing the predicted result (we should not be surprised seeing am expected (correct) result).
+Like how surprised are we seeing the predicted result (we should not be surprised seeing an expected (correct) result).

 ![log_loss_cross_ent](/crossent_loss.png)